Anurag-KP/Tableau-Dashboards/README.md

 # Tableau-Dashboards
-This repository contains various dashboards created using Tableau.
+This repository contains various dashboards prepared using Tableau.